Graduation & Commencement

 Graduation vs. Commencement

 We often use these two words synonymously, but it is important to understand one key difference: commencement refers to the graduation ceremony, which is open to those students finishing a master's or doctoral program.
 Participating in this event is a celebration of graduation, but commencement is not the same as graduating from your program.

 When you graduate from your program, your faculty advisor checks and confirms that you have met all program requirements.
-The Graduate School then performs their checks to ensure you have met their requirements, as outlined in the Graduate School Handbook.
+The Graduate College then performs their checks to ensure you have met their requirements, as outlined in the Graduate Handbook.
 Finally, the Registrar conducts a last review and then certifies your degree.
 This process takes at least a few weeks after the end of the semester and after the Commencement ceremony.

 - You do not need to participate to graduate

 - By Board of Trustees policy, certificate students cannot participate in the Commencement ceremonies (We continue to advocate for this as a college!)

 You must apply to graduate, regardless of your program and regardless of your plans to participate in Commencement

 - Before applying to graduate, please complete the graduate exit survey, located in the Graduate College's Graduation Checklist.
 If you skip this step, you will receive an error message prompting you to complete the survey first.

 - After the exit survey, enter a mailing address that is valid after graduation, such as a permanent address or your new address, if you are relocating.